MicrosoftDocs/dynamics-365-project-operations/articles/budget/transfer-budgets-to-forecasts.md

 1. In finance and operations apps, go to **System Administration** \> **Feature Management**, and select **Check for updates**.
 1. Search for the feature that's named **Enable Project Budget management feature in Project Operations for nonstocked/resource based scenarios**, and enable it.
 1. After the feature is enabled, you can manually import budget lines into forecasts from the **All forecasts** page.
 Alternatively, you can schedule a periodic batch job to import budget lines.
-1. If you choose to use a batch job to periodically transfer approved budgets to forecasts, also search for and enable the feature that's named **Enable batch-schedule project budget integration from CE into F&O forecast tables for nonstocked/resource based scenarios**.
+1. If you want to use a batch job to periodically transfer approved budgets to forecasts, also search for and enable the feature that's named **Enable batch-schedule project budget integration from CE into F&O forecast tables for nonstocked/resource based scenarios**.

 Project budgets can be created for different types of projects, including fixed-price, time and material, and investment projects, for both cost budgets and sales budgets.